Targeted Funding for Disadvantage

 The guide states:

-- the four key areas in which you must spend the funding
+• the 4 key areas in which you must spend the funding

 Reporting requirements

-Reporting is required each year for services and ngā kōhanga reo that receive $2,000 or more.
+Reporting is required each year for services and ngā kōhanga reo which receive $2,000 or more.
 Reporting must be completed at a licence level, but umbrella organisations can collate the reporting templates of their individual ECE services or ngā kōhanga reo and supply them to the Ministry on their behalf.
+We will send you a link via email to complete your reporting in December each year.

 Key dates